 { Banner Image }

-UCC Corner: Do You Have A Contract?
+UCC Corner: Do You Have a Contract?

-Click to Share Share | Twitter Facebook
+Click to Share Share | Facebook

-Foster Swift Business & Corporate Law News
+Foster Swift Business & Tax Law News

 Companies in the business of purchasing from suppliers or selling goods to customers rarely negotiate a written contract for each purchase or sale because it is simply too time consuming and expensive.